 \section{Conclusions}

-Parametric models in Statistics induce a rigid structure on estimators, score functions and Fisher information.
+Parametric models in Statistics induce a rigid structure on estimators, via score functions and the Fisher information.
 Much as non-parametric tools are generally more robust, the rigid structure of parametric inference may carry valuable information waiting to be untapped, as illustrated by Table \ref{tableFisher}.
-This study has shown how to obtain in closed form the observed Fisher information matrix of the MLE of the PET scan tumor profile.
-This may indicate how to improve the accuracy of pixel-to-detectors probabilities, help design exposure time and lead to significant discoveries in the tumor topography.
+The current study has shown how to obtain in closed form the observed Fisher information matrix of the MLE of the PET scan tumor radiotracer profile.
+This may indicate how to improve the accuracy of voxel-to-detectors probabilities, help design exposure time and lead to significant discoveries in the tumor topography.
 It is imperative to speed up convergence.
-Even for the small $7$-pixel example analyzed, the adequate (but too high) 200 EM iterations for the scenario with $\sigma=1$ are insufficient when detector probabilities are built on $\sigma=1.5$.
+Even for the small $7$-voxel example analyzed, the adequate (but too high) 200 EM iterations for the scenario with $\sigma=1$ are insufficient when detector probabilities are built on $\sigma=1.5$.